Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Discussions

 \section{Discussions}

-Although the lower two panels in Fig. \ref{Fig.3} confirm that the population mainly evolves along the line $N_1 + N_3 + N_5 = 1$, we should mention that there is non-negligible occupancy of site 4 in Fig. \ref{Fig.3}c.
-The site 4 is in between largely populated sites 5 and 3, and even a little fluctuation in $\delta$ can result in occupation of site 4.
+Despite the fact that the topological edge state should have no occupation in sites 2 and 4, the experiment observed small occupation; this occupation at site 2 and site 4 must be due to chiral-symmetry breaking terms in the Hamiltonian, which in our case is a magnetic field fluctuation $\delta$.
 Large fluctuations seen in the site occupation of BEC comes from the small BEC fraction: for the 5-site experiment the state mainly populates the upper hyperfine levels which suffer from inelastic collisions.

-However, the most probable site distribution for each coupling strength is consistent with the theoretical prediction ($(N_5, N_1+N_3) = (0.98, 0.02)$, $(0.66, 0.34)$ and $(0.26, 0.74)$ for $r=0.097$, $0.23$, $0.45$, respectively).
+We also performed the numerical simulation in the presence of a static detuning due to the slow drift of a magnetic field, which breaks the chiral symmetry for the 5 site system and dark-state condition for the 3-site system.
+As expected, we found the finite populations in the state 3 and even sites in the case of 3- and 5-site systems, respectively, at the end of the partial STIRAP procedure and before evaporation.

 One of the characteristics of topological systems is robustness to external disturbances.
-Indeed, the topological atom laser is realized despite the natural inhomogeneity or disorder in the coupling, $\Omega_\mathrm{S}^{(1)} \neq \Omega_\mathrm{S}^{(2)}$ and $\Omega_\mathrm{W}^{(1)} \neq \Omega_\mathrm{W}^{(2)}$.
+Indeed, our topological atom laser is realized despite the natural inhomogeneity or disorder in the coupling, $\Omega_\mathrm{S}^{(1)} \neq \Omega_\mathrm{S}^{(2)}$ and $\Omega_\mathrm{W}^{(1)} \neq \Omega_\mathrm{W}^{(2)}$ (See Methods).
 We should also note that the zero energy topological edge state is not robust against onsite disorders, namely again nonzero $\delta$.
 The existence of nonzero population in sites 2 and 4 seen in the experiment is ascribed to nonzero $\delta$.
 Even though the onsite disorder makes the energy of the edge state to become nonzero, the edge localized mode can still persist as long as the effect of $\delta$ is smaller than the band gap, $2(\Omega_\mathrm{S} - \Omega_\mathrm{W})$, which is the case in our experiment.